openconnect/recipes/ocserv-certificates-letsencrypt.md

 Author: Mauro Gaspari

 ### Scope
-This recipe provides a deployment example of letsencrypt to provide ssl certificates for ocserv.   shorewall (ipv4) is used as firewall.
+This recipe provides a deployment example of letsencrypt to provide ssl certificates for ocserv.
+Shorewall (ipv4) is used as firewall.
 This recipe does not claim to be a step-by-step guide or a letsencrypt tutorial, as there are plenty of those available online.
 Also, this recipe does not claim to be the best or most secure letsencrypt or shorewall setup, but barely a starting point example for a GNU/Linux based router/firewall with Ocserv.

 ### Platforms used for testing